jgnewman/einlandr/README.md

 ## Using the websocket API

-Einlandr uses [Brightsocket.io](https://www.npmjs.com/package/brightsocket.io), a lesser-known but rather cool abstraction over Socket.io for managing websocket APIs.
+Einlandr uses [Brightsocket.io](https://www.npmjs.com/package/brightsocket.io), a lesser-known but rather cool that sits on top of Socket.io for managing websocket APIs.

 If you open up backend/socket-api-v1.js, you'll find 2 areas prepared for you to start writing code.
 The first is labeled "Add additional action handlers here" and the second is labeled "Add additional websocket channels here".